 Dairy Development Programme

 FrieslandCampina has over 140 years of experience in the world of dairy farming and uses the knowledge gained to further develop dairy farms in specific countries in Asia, Africa and Eastern Europe through the Dairy Development Programme (DDP).
 In order to achieve this, FrieslandCampina’s DDP focuses on sharing knowledge and expertise by means of training, knowledge partnerships and initiating and supporting projects aimed at improving the dairy farming infrastructure.
-In this way, FrieslandCampina contributes to food security, a more sustainable production of milk and raising the standards of living for dairy farmers in a number of countries.
+In this way, FrieslandCampina contributes to food security, a more sustainable production of milk and raising the standards of living for dairy farmers and their families in a number of countries.
 This is in line with the United Nations Sustainable Development Goals ‘No poverty’ (SDG 1), ‘Zero hunger’ (SDG 2), ‘Gender Equality’ (SDG 5), ‘Decent work and economic growth’ (SDG 8), ‘Responsible Consumption and Prodcution’ (SDG 12) and ‘Partnerships for the goals’ (SDG 17).
 The Global Dairy Platform (GDP), IFCN Dairy Research Network and the Food and Agricultural Organisation of the United Nations (FAO) have recently published a report on how dairy development lifts people out of poverty and contributes to SDG 1.
 Please find a link to Dairy Development’s Impact on Poverty Reduction here.
 More information on our partnership with 2SCALE in Nigeria, to empower female dairy farmers, can be found here.

-The Dairy Development Programme supports local dairy farmers (mainly small farmers) in focus countries, notably in Indonesia, Thailand, Vietnam, Malaysia, China, Russia, Romania Nigeria and Pakistan in order to improve the quality of the milk, to increase the productivity per cow and to get access to the market.
+The Dairy Development Programme supports local dairy farmers (mainly small farmers) in focus countries, notably in Indonesia, Thailand, Vietnam, Malaysia, China, Romania Nigeria and Pakistan in order to improve the quality of the milk, to increase the productivity per cow and to get access to the market.
 Since the start of the programme in the 1980s, we have directly and indirectly reached >250,000 dairy farmers.